100 Business Careers

 54. Financial services sales agent: Seeing the big picture and individual goals of his clients, a financial services sales agent constructs the best customized package he can create.
 Financial services sales agents consider the financial security of their clients.
 Success in this field involves not only an ability to assess finances but also requires a keen ability to understand how a client envisions retirement or insurance needs.

 A financial services sales agent should have a solid understanding of federal and state laws and have a solid set of accounting skills.

-Financial services sales agent educational requirements: Some of these professionals have a bachelor’s degree in business, accounting, finance, economics, or a MBA.
+Financial services sales agent educational requirements: Some of these professionals have a bachelor's degree in business, accounting, finance, economics, or an MBA.

 Average 2014 financial services sales agent salary: $79,000